cloudsoft/aws-cfn-connector-for-terraform/docs/installation-guide.md

    - `/cfn/terraform/ssh-username` (required): the user as which the RP should SSH

-   - `/cfn/terraform/ssh-key` (required): the RSA key with which the RP should SSH
+   - `/cfn/terraform/ssh-key` (required): the SSH key with which the RP should SSH

    - `/cfn/terraform/ssh-port` (defaults to 22): the port to which the RP should SSH